Our Team

 Kate Greenberg, PsyD (she/her)

 Education & Training: Dr. Katherine Greenberg completed her undergraduate degree at Skidmore College with a B.A. in Psychology.
-After completing her undergraduate studies, she returned to England where she had spent most of her life to serve as an advocate for survivors of sexual violence at a London-based non-profit community organization.
 Dr. Greenberg completed her M.A. and PsyD in Clinical Psychology at William James College, and completed her pre-doctoral internship at Human Relations Service in Wellesley, Massachusetts.
 Dr. Greenberg's experience has encompassed working with multicultural populations across the lifespan in community-based mental health centers.

-Clinical Interests: Dr. Greenberg’s clinical work focuses on supporting adults experiencing trauma, anxiety, depression, and life transitions.
-She also has extensive experience working with folks with neurodivergence.
+Clinical Interests: Dr. Greenberg’s clinical work focuses on supporting adults experiencing trauma, anxiety, depression, relationship issues, and life transitions.
 She approaches therapy with an integrative lens incorporating evidence-based therapies (i.e., CBT, DBT, and ACT) with relational and systems modalities.
 Dr. Greenberg comes to each therapeutic relationship afresh with curiosity about each person and their story, and believes that therapy is a space for sharing the load together as things are processed.
 Through bringing her own authenticity, humor, and quirks to the therapeutic space, she aims to create a validating and open environment for both the small and the bigger steps of healing.

 Naomi McKenzie Greene, PsyD (she/her)